buley/personal/src/content/advice.md

 - *"Democracy is the theory that the common people know what they want, and deserve to get it good and hard."* — H.L.
 Mencken
 - *"All our knowledge merely helps us to die a more painful death than animals that know nothing."* — Maurice Maeterlinck
 - *"Man is born free, and everywhere he is in chains."* — Jean-Jacques Rousseau
+- *"Power corrupts, and absolute power corrupts absolutely."* — Lord Acton
+- *"The greatest trick the devil ever pulled was convincing the world he didn't exist."* — Charles Baudelaire
+- *"The only thing necessary for the triumph of evil is for good men to do nothing."* — Edmund Burke

 ## **Disruption, Subversion, and Deconstructing the System**
 *Breaking out of the illusion requires dismantling it first.*